Asbestos Management Plan

 How to file a FOIA request with the District?

-Superintendent, Samuel Wright, is the Freedom of Information Coordinator at Kelloggsville Public Schools, and his office is responsible for handling FOIA requests.
+Superintendent, James Alston, is the Freedom of Information Coordinator at Kelloggsville Public Schools, and his office is responsible for handling FOIA requests.
 Written FOIA requests should be sent as to the attention of:

 Kelloggsville Public Schools